nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

 # Introduction

 This text summarises a number of core ideas relevant to Computational Engineering and Scientific Computing using Python.
 The emphasis is on introducing some basic Python (programming) concepts that are relevant for numerical algorithms.
-The later chapters touch upon numerical libraries such as <span>`numpy`</span> and <span>`scipy`</span> each of which deserves much more space than provided here.
+The later chapters touch upon numerical libraries such as `numpy` and `scipy` each of which deserves much more space than provided here.
 We aim to enable the reader to learn independently how to use other functionality of these libraries using the available documentation (online and through the packages itself).

 ## Computational Modelling